kettle11/kapp/README.md

 # kettlewin
-A pure Rust window and input library for MacOS and Web.
+A pure Rust window and input library for MacOS, Web, and Windows.

 Strives to be unsurprising, quick to build, and straightforward to maintain.